pwtail/vinyl_prev/README.md

     vinyl = VinylManager()
 ```

-The last row is all you need to add to your django models to start using vinyl.
+The last row is all you need to add to your django models to start using
+*vinyl*.
 Thus, the main entry point is still the model:

 ```python